Richard Mulcahy: Leader of Fine Gael

 After the resignation of W. T. Cosgrave as Leader of Fine Gael in 1944, Mulcahy became party leader while still a member of the Seanad.
 Thomas F. O'Higgins was the parliamentary leader of the party in the Dáil at the time and Leader of the Opposition.
 Facing his first general election as party leader, Mulcahy drew up a list of 13 young candidates to contest seats for Fine Gael.
 Of the eight who ran, four were elected.
 He was returned to the 12th Dáil as a TD for Tipperary at the 1944 general election.
 While Fine Gael's decline had been slowed, its future was still in doubt.

 Following the 1948 general election—at which, following boundary changes, Mulcahy was elected for Tipperary South, the dominant Fianna Fáil party finished six seats short of a majority.
 However, it was 37 seats ahead of Fine Gael, and conventional wisdom suggested that Fianna Fáil was the only party that could form a government.
 Just as negotiations got underway, however, Mulcahy realised that if Fine Gael, the Labour Party, the National Labour Party, Clann na Poblachta and Clann na Talmhan banded together, they would have only one seat fewer than Fianna Fáil—and that if they could get support from seven independents, they would be able to form a government.
-He played a leading role in persuading the other parties to put aside their differences and join forces to consign the then Taoiseach and Fianna Fáil leader Éamon de Valera, to the opposition benches.
+He played a leading role in persuading the other parties to put aside their differences and join forces to consign the Taoiseach and Fianna Fáil leader Éamon de Valera, to the opposition benches.

 Since Fine Gael was by far the largest party in the prospective coalition, Mulcahy initially seemed set to become Taoiseach in a coalition government.
 However, he was not acceptable to Clann na Poblachta's leader, Seán MacBride.
 Many Irish republicans had never forgiven Mulcahy for his role in the Civil War executions carried out under the Cosgrave government in the 1920s.
 Consequently, MacBride let it be known that he and his party would not serve under Mulcahy.
 Without Clann na Poblachta, the other parties would have had 57 seats between them—17 seats short of a majority in the 147-seat Dáil.
 Mulcahy stepped aside and encouraged his party colleague John A. Costello, a former Attorney General, to become the parliamentary leader of Fine Gael and the coalition's candidate for Taoiseach.
 According to Mulcahy, the suggestion that another person serve as Taoiseach came from Labour leader William Norton.
 For the next decade, Costello served as the party's parliamentary leader while Mulcahy remained the nominal leader of the party.

 Mulcahy went on to serve as Minister for Education under Costello from 1948 until 1951.
 Another coalition government came to power at the 1954 election, with Mulcahy once again stepping aside to become Minister for Education in the Second Inter-Party Government.
 The government fell in 1957, but Mulcahy remained as Fine Gael leader until October 1959.
 In October of the following year, he told his Tipperary constituents that he did not intend to contest the next election.